-Tuition InformationThe tuition rate for the 2013-14 academic year is $3,019 per course unit (all courses are one course unit except for the student teaching seminar, which is two course units).
-If a student took all 15 course units required for the master’s degree at the 2013-14 tuition rate, the total cost of tuition would be $45,285.
+Tuition InformationThe tuition rate for the 2014-15 academic year is $3,134 per course unit (most courses are one course unit; student teaching is two units, the gifted capstone is broken into two quarters at .5 units each, and the practicum in school leadership is also broken into two quarters at .5 units each).
+If a student took all 15 course units required for the master’s degree at the 2014-15 tuition rate, the total cost of tuition would be $47,010.
 The Master of Science in Education Program does not charge any student activity or other fee beyond tuition.
 Tuition does not include the cost of books.

 Departmental ScholarshipsEach year the Master of Science in Education Program offers a small number of partial tuition scholarships to the most academically competitive applicants (valued at $5,000-$16,000 in the 2013-14 academic year).
 There is no separate application for these scholarships.
 If you would like to be considered for a partial tuition scholarship, you should indicate that you would like to be considered for financial awards in the "Financial Aid and Awards" section of the online application form.
 There are a limited number of awards available, so applicants are strongly encouraged to apply for the early application deadline if they wish to be considered for these awards.